siminegroup/E2EDNA2/README_MDAnalysis.md

 One point worth mentioning is on the functions for analysis of nucleic acids.
 While there are preexisting functions for analysis e.g., of Watson-Crick hydrogen bond lengths in mda.analysis.nuclinfo, these functions are somewhat old, and prohibitively slow for analysis of lengthy trajectories.
-To remedy this, we have written the functions `wcTrajAnalysis` and `nucleicDihedrals` using modern, very fast MDA methods, for Watson-Crick hydrogen bond length and nucleic dihedral angle analysis respectively.
+To remedy this, we have written the functions `getWCDistTraj` and `getNucDATraj` using modern, very fast MDA methods, for Watson-Crick hydrogen bond length and nucleic dihedral angle analysis respectively.
 When we have time, we hope to clean these functions up for incorporation into MDA proper.